knelavel/college-Caffeteria-Management-System/README.md

-# Cafeteria System
+# University Cafeteria Management System

-The **University Cafeteria System** is a Java-based application designed for use in a terminal environment.
+The **University Cafeteria Management System** is a Java-based application designed for use in a terminal environment.
 It provides a straightforward interface for users to browse the menu, place orders, and receive receipts.
 Additionally, it offers administrative features for managing the menu and analyzing sales data.

 ## Features